tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 ### State transition

-To transit between states, `become` method needs to be called with name of next `state`.
-This will **change the state** of the fsm to the given state and **start executing next state**. `InvalidStateException` will be thrown if provided state is not defined.
+To transit between states, `become` method needs to be called with name of *next state*.
+This will **change the state of the fsm to next state and start executing it**. `InvalidStateException` will be thrown if provided state is not defined.

 Kotlin
 :   @@snip [Fsm.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #state-transition }